 DrawText, it already knows the width and height of the text to be laid out.
 Use that to compute

 DrawText.
 Add horizontal clipping to the rendering function.

 font.measurefunction is quite slow!
 Change Add a cache for the size of each word in a given font.
 Measure the speed-up that results.

 InlineLayout, and so on.
 What percentage of the

 layout1time is spent handling inline layouts?
-If you did the first exercise, measure its effect.
+If you did the first and second exercises, measure the effect.

 styleattribute, which can change which styles apply to the affected element; make sure to handle that with reflow.
 Furthermore, you can use